prysmaticlabs/documentation/website/docs/wallet/slashing-protection.md

 ## Importing a slashing protection history into your Prysm validator

-To import a slashing protection JSON file you obtained elsewhere, either from another Prysm instance or from another eth2 client, you can import it as follows using any installation method for your Prysm validator.
+To import a slashing protection JSON file you obtained elsewhere, either from another Prysm instance or from another Ethereum consensus client, you can import it as follows using any installation method for your Prysm validator.

 <Tabs
   groupId="operating-systems"